VirtualMetric/virtualmetric-docs/docs/admin/proc/append.md

 # Append

 :::info[synopsis]
 Appends one or more values to an existing array if the field exists and is an array.
-If the field exists and is a scalar, converts a scalar to an array and appends one or more values to it.
+If the field exists and is a scalar, converts it to an array and appends one or more values to it.
 If the field doesn't exist, creates an array containing the provided values.
 :::

 |Field|Type|Required|Default|Description|